wam82/teamname-soen341project2023/README.md

 | Headhunter | Headhunters will be able to recruit and direct candidate to employers based on profiles.  |
 | Admin      | Admins will have sufficient permissions to alter and manage accounts, postings, and info. |

+Each user will have specific roles in the market, ensuring proper dynamics among all four parties.

 ### Technologies used:

 * React
 * Node.js

+Languages will vary from Javascript and Typescript (as part of React) and others depending on database selection.

 ## Planning